kevinchatham/tressi/README.md

   </a>
 </p>

 `tressi` is a **lightweight, declarative load testing tool** built for modern developers.
-Define your HTTP workflows in a simple config file and unleash them with blazing concurrency, live terminal metrics, and full CSV exports.
+Define your HTTP workflows in a simple JSON config file and unleash them with blazing concurrency, live terminal metrics, and full CSV exports.
 Use it as a CLI or embed it into your own tooling.

 ## 🚀 Features

-- 📝 **Declarative Config** — Define tests in TypeScript or JSON with full type safety.
+- 📝 **Declarative JSON Config** — Define tests in a simple JSON file with full autocompletion and validation.
 - ⚡️ **Autoscaling** - Automatically adjust the number of workers to meet a target RPS.
 - 👥 **Concurrent Workers** — Simulate realistic multi-user load with ease via workers.
 - ⏱️ **Rate Limiting** — Control RPS for accurate throttling scenarios.